Mesi21/Jest_practice/README.md

 5. Create a new Pull Request

 ## Show your support
-Give a ⭐️ if you like this project
+Give a ⭐️ if you like this project!